The Minutes Controversy 1770-1777

 Documents of the Controversy

-Here, for the first time, are all the published writings in their chronological order and grouped according to their theological position.
-The earliest possible edition is posted.
-A few writings are unavailable at present and are listed in regular font.
-These writings are listed so the reader is aware of them.
-We begin with the year 1769 as the first stirrings of the controversy began in that year.
+All the published writings of the Minutes Controversy are listed below in their chronological order, and grouped according to their theological position.
+The earliest edition of each writing is posted.
+A few writings are unavailable and are listed in regular font.
+They are included so the reader is aware of them.
+We begin with the year 1769 since the first stirrings of the controversy began in that year.
 The following list is taken from Stephen Gunter’s The Limits of Love Divine, pp. 277-79.

 1769